One Photographer or Two?

 No Worries Either Way

-Of course, these are just general guidelines and not unbreakable rules; while it's true that some large weddings can really benefit tremendously from two photographers and other smaller ones might actually be better off with just one, I've also shot some very large and extravagant weddings by myself, and conversely have captured some smaller, more intimate weddings with two photographers.
+Of course, these are just general guidelines and not unbreakable rules; while it's true that larger weddings can usually benefit tremendously from two photographers and other smaller ones might actually be better off with just one, I've also photographed many very large and extravagant weddings working by myself, and conversely have utilized two photographers for some smaller, more intimate weddings.

-So, whether you choose two-photographer or single-photographer coverage, rest assured your day will be captured beautifully!
-Because of my extensive experience, having shot over 600 weddings over the past 15 years or so, I'm perfectly comfortable working alone, but I can also make very good use of a second photographer if you choose that option.
+So, in summary, whether you choose two-photographer or single-photographer coverage, rest assured your day will be captured beautifully!
+Because of my extensive experience, having shot over 600 weddings over the past 15 years or so, I'm perfectly comfortable and confident working alone, but I can also make very good use of a second photographer if you choose that option.